TimSimpson/Lp3-Engine-Macaroni/README.md

 anyone's guess.
 Support for this will be resurrected the toolchain even gets past GCC 4.7.

+## Media

+To simplify Media, all Lp3 projects use an environment variable called "LP3_ROOT_PATH".
+This should point to some directory where all media files (such as graphics and music) are located.
+This way, those files can live outside of the Git managed code repository.
+The expectation is that each project has its own directory that all files start with, so if the name of the project is "DuckMystery" then all files for it would live in a directory named "DuckMystery."
+There may be a better way to manage media files in concert with source code but I do not know it.

 ## Components

 ### Lp3 :: Core